nover/heroku-buildpack-mono/README.md

 # Mono Heroku Buildpack

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [ASP.NET](http://friism.com/running-net-on-heroku) and [Katana/OWIN applications](http://friism.com/running-owin-katana-apps-on-heroku).
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for Mono that will run [Service Stack](https://github.com/ServiceStack/ServiceStack/) Self hosted APIs on port 8080.

 It uses [nginx](http://www.mono-project.com/FastCGI_Nginx) as the web server and runs on Mono 3.2.3.

+This fork is heavily based on the works of https://github.com/friism/heroku-buildpack-mono and all credit should go to the previous creators of this build pack.

 ## Usage

+This build pack will _only_ run Service Stack APIs that are running in the [self hosted container](https://github.com/ServiceStack/ServiceStack/wiki/Run-ServiceStack-as-a-daemon-on-Linux) listening on port 8080.
+Nginx is started on the port specified in the Heroku environment and is using the self hosted container as a reverse proxy.

 Additional details and guides: